Extremal weights and a tameness criterion for mod $p$ Galois representations: Introduction

 \subsection{Geometric methods: Levi reduction for deformation rings}

 We now explain how we go about proving the modularity of the extremal weights (Theorem \ref{intro:thm:globalobv}).
 As mentioned earlier, this notion expands on the notions of ordinary and obvious weights.
 Gee--Geraghty \cite{gee-geraghty} proved modularity of ordinary weights in considerable generality.
-Three of the authors proved modularity of ordinary weights in the unramified and tame generic case (\cite{LLL}).
+Three of the authors proved modularity of obvious weights in the unramified and generic semisimple case (\cite{LLL}).
 Both of these results rely on producing potentially diagonalizable lifts of some prescribed type.
-While some of the extremal weights are sometimes accessible by these methods, we do not know how to show that all of them are.
+Using these methods, we can access some but not all of the extremal weights.
 Instead, we adopt the strategy of \cite{LLLM} and exploit the symmetry of our situation.

 As described above, extremal weights when enhanced with the data of a specialization admit a Weyl group symmetry.
 The main point is to show that if two extremal weights $\sigma, \sigma'$ are related by a simple reflection then the modularity of one implies the modularity of the other.
-To do this, we show that we can find a sequence of well-chosen tame types $\tau_0, \ldots, \tau_{2e}$ \emph{connecting} $\sigma$ to $\sigma'$ where we can establish good behavior for the combinatorics of Serre weights and the Galois deformation rings.
+To do this, we show that we can find a sequence of well-chosen tame types $\tau_0, \ldots, \tau_{2e}$ \emph{connecting} $\sigma$ to $\sigma'$ where we can establish good combinatorial behavior of Serre weights and show that the Galois deformation rings are integral domains.
 The following is the main result on deformation rings that we use.

 \begin{thm}[particular case of Theorem \ref{thm:FSM}] Let $\tau_i$ be one of the well-chosen tame inertial types described above (which will be sufficiently generic in our setup).

 Then $R_\rhobar^{(n-1, n-2, \ldots, 0),\tau}$ is either zero or is a normal domain.
 Furthermore, if it is nonzero, then either it is formally smooth over $\cO$ or the special fiber is reduced with exactly two irreducible components. \end{thm}